house on hill with room over garage

 • Business owners

-• Those with high levels of debt
+• Those with higher levels of debt

-• Those with low credit scores
+• Those with a low credit score

 • Real estate investors

-NonQM loans offer flexibility for lenders to offer mortgages to people who don’t fit the criteria of QM loans, but lenders still need to do the work of verifying the information provided.
-Lenders must verify and document anything that supports the borrower’s ability to repay.
-This includes income sources.
+Non-QM loans offer flexibility for lenders to offer mortgages to people who don’t meet the criteria for QM loans, but lenders still need to do the work of verifying the information provided.
+Lenders must verify and document everything, including income sources, that supports the borrower’s ability to repay.
 Lenders may also want to verify assets or anything else that gives them assurance the borrower can repay the loan.

-Nonqualified mortgages allow borrowers that otherwise wouldn’t qualify for a mortgage to be eligible for a home loan.
-If you have a low credit score, a high debt-to-income ratio or income that varies enough for a traditional mortgage not to be an option, a nonqualified loan may be the right fit for you.
+If you have a low credit score, a high debt-to-income ratio or an income that varies enough for a traditional mortgage not to be an option, a nonqualified loan may be the right fit for you.

 If you can’t qualify for a qualified mortgage, ask your lender to explain why.
-If they tell you it’s due to unstable income, higher-than-allowed DTI, a low credit score or a similar issue, a nonqualified mortgage may be a good fit.
-However, if you have stable income, a DTI of 43% or less, and good credit, a qualified mortgage is a better choice.
+If they tell you it’s due to unstable income, higher-than-allowed DTI, a low credit score or a similar issue, a nonqualified mortgage may be a more suitable option.

 The Bottom Line